-In the newest season of Orange Is the New Black, there's a scene in which an inmate finds contraband single-origin coffee—much better than what can be bought at the prison commissary—and you would think she had struck gold.
+In Orange Is the New Black, there's a scene in which an inmate finds contraband single-origin coffee—much better than what can be bought at the prison commissary—and you would think she had struck gold.
 And most of us can relate, considering our coffee ritual is something we cherish without always realizing it.
-That's why finding out the type of coffee we like best (and the optimal way to brew it with French press or pour-over coffee ratios) can help us start our day off on the highest note possible.
+That's why finding out the type of coffee we like best—and the optimal way to brew it with a French press or pour-over set-up—coffee ratios can help us start our day off on a high note.

 On the flip side, blends are a mixture of two or more coffees.
 But when it comes down to choosing the beans for your pour-over, it's all a matter of personal preference as to whether you prefer single-origin or a blend.
 And since you'll need some new tools, we've rounded up some of the top pour-over coffee devices out there.
 Now, get pouring.